kubiskap/Karloss/README.md

 The core script enables logging each session into the `log` directory in the script root.
 Cache is also implemented, meaning that for repeated analysis of the same file, packets are imported from cache.
 If the analysis were to be interrupted, the script should pick up where it left off after launching the analysis again for the same file.

 ### GUI
-The usage of the GUI is fairly straightforward, although some features are not yet implemented.
-You should be able to just launch the `gui.py` file using console:
+The usage of the GUI is fairly straightforward, although some features are not implemented.
+You should be able to just launch the `launch_gui.py` file in the root of project using console:
 ```
-python C:\\PATH\\TO\\SCRIPT\\ROOT\\gui.py
+python launch_gui.py
 ```

 In the first window, you will be prompted to select the `config.json` file and the pcap file.
 After clicking `Accept Config`, a window with a text box will pop up.
 In this textbox, all of the output of CLI is provided.